hanruihua/ir-sim/doc/source/configuration.md

     plot:
       show_trajectory: True
 ```

-!!!
-Note:
+> [!NOTE]
+> Highlights information that users should take into account, even when skimming.
+>
+> [!NOTE]

-- **Multiple Objects**: When configuring multiple objects, use the `number` and `distribution` parameters to efficiently generate them.
+> When configuring multiple objects, use the `number` and `distribution` parameters to efficiently generate them.
 For instance, setting `number: 10` with a `distribution` of `'random'` can quickly populate the simulation with randomly placed objects.

-- **Dictionary Parameters**: All dictionary-type parameters (e.g., `distribution`, `shape`, `kinematics`, `behavior`) must include a `'name'` key to specify their type.
+> - **Dictionary Parameters**: All dictionary-type parameters (e.g., `distribution`, `shape`, `kinematics`, `behavior`) must include a `'name'` key to specify their type.
 Omitting the `'name'` key will result in default values or errors.

-- **Group Configurations**: By default, objects within the same group share configurations.
+> - **Group Configurations**: By default, objects within the same group share configurations.
 To customize individual objects within a group, add sub-parameters using `-`.
 Unspecified objects will inherit the last defined configuration within the group.

-- **Kinematics and Velocities**: Ensure that the `velocity` and `vel_max` parameters match the kinematics model.
+> - **Kinematics and Velocities**: Ensure that the `velocity` and `vel_max` parameters match the kinematics model.
 For example, a differential drive robot (`'diff'`) should have velocities in `[v, omega]`, while an omnidirectional robot (`'omni'`) uses `[vx, vy]`.

-- **Plotting Options**: Customize the visualization of your simulation through the `plot` parameter for each object if the `plot` section is located in the object configuration.
+> - **Plotting Options**: Customize the visualization of your simulation through the `plot` parameter for each object if the `plot` section is located in the object configuration.
 If it is located in the root of the object configuration, it will be applied to all objects.

 By carefully configuring these parameters, you can create a rich and dynamic simulation environment tailored to your specific needs.

+- **Multiple Objects**: